coldtobi/tobis_cl260_modifications/Z-Axis/README.md

 Precission is key when drilling.
 I recommend a drill stand for all the drilling and using proper marking out equipment.

+## CL-260 MAX ##

+I was told that the CL-260 MAX has different dimensions (400 mm x 400 mm), so this mod might not be applicable for this model without tweaks.

 ## Bugs ##

 Nothing without flaws: